Skip to main content

 Folklores:

 In popular Bengali culture, there are a lot of stories that are related to Durga Puja.
 Bengal sees a lot of rainfall, cyclones and prolonged monsoon in general.
 Before the Durga Puja, there are always chances of thunderstorms.
 It is told in popular folklore that it is when she sheds tears before leaving Kailash and coming home with her sons and daughters.
-The thunders rolling are in fact Lord Shiva who is so possessive of his family that he doesn’t want them to come alone.
+The thunder rolling is in fact Lord Shiva, who is so possessive of his family that he doesn’t want them to come alone.
 Some might argue that this is again a reflection of the patriarchal need to show the goddess of power as a mother and submissive wife.
-But the Shiva Purana clearly depicts Shiva bowing to her time and again, and respecting her even in their differences be it as Sati, Parvati or Kali (whom he stops by laying on her feet).
+But the Shiva Purana clearly depicts Shiva bowing to her time and again, and respecting her even in their differences, be it as Sati, Parvati or Kali (whom he stops by lying on her feet).
 The folklore further continues that Lord Shiva is jealous of the merriment humans do to welcome their daughter Uma home.
 So he follows them in disguise behind their rides and is hence depicted above the Chalchitra of the Goddess as watching over the festivities without attending them himself.
-All these stories, from nooks and corners of the culture, make Durga Puja an intriguing festival.
+All these stories, from the nooks and corners of the culture, make Durga Puja an intriguing festival.

 Vahanas/ Rides of the Debi:

 Another popular and fascinating story related to Maa Durga’s homecoming is in fact that of her vahanas.
-According to the Vishudh Siddhanto Panjika which was first published in 1890, the day of arrival of Maa Durga (on Saptami) and departure (Dashami) predicts the year ahead depending on the ride she uses.
+According to the Vishudh Siddhanto Panjika, which was first published in 1890, the day of arrival of Maa Durga (on Saptami) and departure (Dashami) predicts the year ahead depending on the ride she uses.

-Elephant: If she arrives or departs on Sunday or Monday (i.e. Saptami or Dashami is on these days) the goddess comes or leaves on the elephant.
+Elephant: If she arrives or departs on Sunday or Monday (i.e. Saptami or Dashami is on these days), the goddess comes or leaves on the elephant.
 It is considered the most auspicious.
-It is said that if she comes on the elephant she brings agricultural profits and greenery with her as it is the most peaceful mode of transport, and is considered an indicator of prosperity as it brings plenty of rainfall for bumper harvesting. ( Shasho syamola Bosundhora)
+It is said that if she comes on the elephant, she brings agricultural profits and greenery with her, as it is the most peaceful mode of transport, and is considered an indicator of prosperity, as it brings plenty of rainfall for bumper harvesting. ( Shasho syamola Bosundhora)

-Boat: If she arrives or departs on a Wednesday it means she is sailing on a boat (Nouko).
-Coming by boat signifies natural gifts like a good harvest and rainfall; departure on a boat indicates rainfall and flooding which can result in loss of harvest as well.
+Boat: If she arrives or departs on a Wednesday, it means she is sailing on a boat (Nouko).
+Coming by boat signifies natural gifts like a good harvest and rainfall; departure on a boat indicates rainfall and flooding, which can result in loss of harvest as well.

-Palanquin: If the arrival or departure is on Thursday or Friday she uses the palanquin (Dola) Arrival and departure on a palki (palanquin) spells a widespread epidemic.
+Palanquin: If the arrival or departure is on Thursday or Friday, she uses the palanquin (Dola).
+Arrival and departure on a palki (palanquin) spells a widespread epidemic.

 Previous Part: Ma Durga's Homecoming Next Part: The Festival of Bengal